-If you are looking for bigger invertebrates that are very evidently to be seen in your fish tank, it has to be a Mystery Apple Snail.
+If you are looking for more significant invertebrates that are very evident to be seen in your fish tank, it has to be a Mystery Apple Snail.
 These snails are as tiny as any other snails as babies.
 However, they grow to be as big as a baseball.
-This makes it obvious that these algae eating snails are for bigger fish tanks.
+This makes it evident that these algae eating snails are for bigger fish tanks.
 They come in the attractive shades of yellow and brown and have long antennas.
 These snails would typically eat the algae on plants and the glass of the fish tank.
 They also eat leftover food and since they have a good appetite, make sure you give them enough food.

-Mystery Apple snails are good to be kept with most fishes when they are adults.
+Mystery Apple snails are suitable to be kept with most fishes when they are adults.
 However, most small ones would be prey to larger fishes.
 Besides this, make sure you keep Mystery Apple Snails only if your fish tank doesn’t have too many live plants.
-These snails have a tendency to eat live plants if they don’t get enough food.
+These snails tend to eat live plants if they don’t get enough food.

 These are the fishes, shrimps, and snails that you can keep in your fish tank if you want to monitor the growth of algae naturally in your fish tank.
-It is amazing how fishes and some other creatures can take care of the environment in a fish tank by eating algae.
-Keeping these fishes and invertebrates would definitely save you a lot of efforts that go into cleaning the fish tank frequently.
+It is incredible how fishes and some other creatures can take care of the environment in a fish tank by eating algae.
+Keeping these fishes and invertebrates would save you many efforts that go into cleaning the fish tank frequently.
 Given you take care of the combination of fishes in the tank and do your research, you would be happy with how your aquarium looks.